vishalbelsare/code-bank/README.md

       Projects asks students to work through an entire Data Science application.
 Projects do not require students to program all of it (doing so would not be feasible during the available time in boot camp courses); rather, projects focus attention on discrete portions of code to be completed, while the missing piece is embedded within a longer chain/logical progression of code.

-  * __Workshops__

-      Whereas code from the Illustrations, Demos, Exercises and Projects can be used _a la carte_ to meet the needs of a particular course of instruction, the materials for a workshop combine as a set to cover a particular topic or application in depth.

 ## Installation & Execution